thibaudbrault/PokeRef/README.md

 <h4>Main goal</h4>

-My main goal for this site was to get better at React JS and to learn how to use an Api.
+My main goal for this site was to get better at React JS and to learn how to use an Api and to use styled-components.
 I chose to use PokéApi because there is a lot of tutorials to start from, the documentation is very clear and easy to use and there is a ton of informations so I could make an bigger site with multiple pages.

 <h4>Contents</h4>